Street naming and numbering

-If you are a developer of a single new property, a small development or a conversion, you will need to complete an Allocation of Official Postal Address Form and send it to us with the drawings.
+If you are a developer of a single new property, a small development or a conversion.

 We will normally incorporate the naming or numbering of a single property or small development into the existing street.
 If it is a numbered road, we will often use A, B or C with the neighbouring number, so for example, new properties would become 12A, 12B and 12C.

 If the street has named properties, we will use the development plot numbers initially to register the addresses.
 When the new owner chooses a name, we will follow our standard procedure for renaming a property.

-We will also send you a copy of the registered address from which we would ask you to inform your prospective purchasers of their new property address.
+We will send you a copy of the registered address from which we would ask you to inform your prospective purchasers of their new property address.